elasticpath/json-unmarshaller/README.md

 Cart cartPojo = jsonUnmarshaller.unmarshal(Cart.class, jsonString)
 ```

-See the both the test directory of this project for sample use cases, and the [Jway docs](https://github.com/jayway/JsonPath/blob/master/README.md#operators)
+Please see the test directory of this project for sample use cases, and the [Jway docs](https://github.com/jayway/JsonPath/blob/master/README.md#operators)
 for more complicated JsonPath arrangements.

 ## Error Handling